 Outside of her practice Ms. Anderson-Stepanek is an adjunct professor of immigration and employment law at the College of Lake County and enjoys spending time with her husband and two children.

 To contact Ms. Anderson-Stepanek call 773-567-3633 or by email to firstname.lastname@example.org.

-George P. Katsivalis has over twenty-eight years of experience practicing almost entirely in the area of immigration law.
+George P. Katsivalis has over twenty-eight years of experience practicing almost entirely as an immigration lawyer.
 Mr. Katsivalis currently concentrates his practice in immigration litigation involving deportation defense, administrative practice before United States Immigration and Citizenship Services, federal court litigation, and appellate practice before the Board of Immigation Appeals and the Seventh Circuit Court of Appeals.